rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-cp.rst

    * - Item
      - Description
    * - Description
      - Provide a description for your |idp|.
-This is the description will show in lists and other areas in the Control Panel.
+This description is displayed in lists and in other areas in the Control Panel.
    * - Login Domain
      - Provide a valid email domain, such as *mycompany.com*.
-Users will provide their email address during the federated login process, and their email domain will be used to identify which |idp| they should be redirected to to complete logging in.
+Users provide their email address during the federated login process, and their email domain is used to identify the |idp| to which they are redirected to complete logging in.

-Uploading SAML Metadata
+Uploading SAML metadata
 ~~~~~~~~~~~~~~~~~~~~~~~

-Next, you will need to upload an XML file containing required metadata to
+Next, you need to upload an XML file containing the required metadata to
 complete the setup of your |idp|.
 Most identity systems have a method for
-generating this metadata file automatically, or after some basic configuration
+generating the metadata file either automatically or after some basic
-has been completed.
+configuration has been completed.

-See the section :ref:`index-configuring-3p-saml-ug` for general
+For general and provider-specific guidance on configuring your identity system
-and provider specific guidance on configuring your identity system and
+and retrieving your metadata XML file, see the section
-retrieving your metadata XML file.
+:ref:`index-configuring-3p-saml-ug`.

-When your XML file is attached, click the **Create Identity Provider** button
+After your XML file is attached, click **Create Identity Provider** to complete
-to complete the process.
+the process.